aegean-odyssey/digispark-hvp/README.md

 happen to have on hand.
 I put a little extra effort into creating a ribbon cable and connectors so I can easily attach the Digispark to the programmer.
 The pics below show an image of the breadboard layout and a photo of the completed programmer.
-The digistpark_hvp is used directly with the Arduino IDE to program the Digispark and set its fuses.
+The digispark_hvp is used directly with the Arduino IDE to program the Digispark and set its fuses.
 Under the "Tools" menu, "Board" is set to ATTinyCore's "ATtiny25/45/85 (No bootloader)" and "Programmer" is set to "AVR ISP".
 A 12vdc power adapter connected to the Uno's barrel jack